fybrik/fybrik/site/docs/samples/notebook.md

   ```python
   %pip install pandas pyarrow
   ```
-2. Insert a new notebook cell to read the data using the endpoint value extracted from the `M4DApplication` in the previous step:
+2. Insert a new notebook cell to read the data using the endpoint value extracted from the `FybrikApplication` in the previous step:
   ```bash
   %pip install pandas pyarrow
   import json